pbayer83/academic-kickstart/content/post/post9.md

 active = true  # Activate this widget? true/false
 weight = 20  # Order that this section will appear.

-title = "Major ESRC Grant on Politics of Climate Science" subtitle = ""
+title = "Piece on UN climate summit in The Conversation" subtitle = ""

-date= "2021-08-20"
+date= "2021-10-06"

 [content]
   # Page type to display.
 E.g. post, talk, or publication.